Extending simple monotone drawings: Cylindrically monotone arrangements

 We construct an arrangement $\mathcal{A}$ of cylindrically monotone pseudosegments and a pair of points $a,b$, such that $\mathcal{A}$ is $(a,b)$-extendable if on only if $\phi(x_1,\dots, x_n)$ is satisfiable.
 Since 3-SAT is NP-hard the theorem will follow.

 We start with an arrangement $\mathcal{A}_1$ of cylindrically monotone pseudosegments depicted in Figure~\ref{fig05_NP-start}.
-Assume that $\gamma$ is a cylindrically monotone curve joining $a$ and $b$ that intersects every pseudosegment of $\mathcal{A}$ at most once.
+Assume that $\gamma$ is a cylindrically monotone curve starting in $a$ and ending in $b$ that intersects every pseudosegment of $\mathcal{A}$ at most once.
 No such $\gamma$ can be left-oriented because it would cross some pseudosegment of $\mathcal{A}_1$ twice.
 Hence, $\gamma$ must be right-oriented.
-Furthermore, it cannot cross the ``right part'' of the pseudosegment $\alpha$ (the right component of $\alpha$ in the figure) since it is forced to cross the ``left part'' of $\alpha$, and so it has to go above the right part of $\alpha$ and follow the marked direction (blue arrows) in Figure~\ref{fig05_NP-start}.
+Furthermore, it cannot cross the ``right part'' of the pseudosegment $\alpha$ (the right component of $\alpha$ in the figure) since it is forced to cross the ``left part'' of $\alpha$, and so it has to go above the right part of $\alpha$ and follow the marked direction (green arrows) in Figure~\ref{fig05_NP-start}.

-For every literal (even constant ones), we will add a new pseudosegment into $\mathcal{A}_1$.
+For every occurrence of a literal (even constant one), we will add a new pseudosegment into $\mathcal{A}_1$ starting in variable or constant gadgets and ending in clause gadgets (we will define these gadgets later).
 Pseudosegments corresponding to positive literals will be left-oriented, and we call them \emph{positive pseudosegments}.
 Pseudosegments corresponding to negative literals will be right-oriented, and we call them \emph{negative pseudosegments}.
 All of these new pseudosegments will be horizontal everywhere except for the regions $X_{\text{neq}}$ and $X_{\text{pos}}$.

 For each variable $x_i$ we construct the corresponding \emph{variable gadget}.
-It consists of a neighborhood of endpoints of all pseudosegments corresponding to literals $x_i$ or $\neg x_i$, arranged so that the positive pseudosegments continue to the left and are below the negative pseudosegments, that continue to the right.
+It consists of a neighborhood of starting points of all pseudosegments corresponding to literals $x_i$ or $\neg x_i$, arranged so that the positive pseudosegments continue to the left and are below the negative pseudosegments, that continue to the right.
 Locally, the variable gadget looks as depicted in Figure~\ref{fig06_NP_var}.
 Globally, we order the variable gadgets and put them into the region $G_\mathrm{var}$ depicted in Figure~\ref{fig05_NP-start}, so that the variable gadget corresponding to a variable $x_i$ is above and to the right of the variable gadgets corresponding to variables $x_1, \dots, x_{i-1}$.